 The Limited Nature of Ongoing Information May Make It Difficult for You to Resell the WI Certificates.
 The primary source of ongoing information regarding your WI Certificates, including information regarding the status of the related Mortgages, will be the periodic reports delivered by the certificate administrator.
 We cannot assure you that any additional ongoing information regarding your WI Certificates will be available through any other source.
 In addition, the depositor is not aware of any source through which price information about the WI Certificates will be generally available on an ongoing basis.
 The limited nature of the information regarding the WI Certificates may adversely affect the liquidity of the offered WI Certificates, even if a secondary market for the WI Certificates is available.
 There will have been no secondary market for the WI Certificates prior to this offering.
 We cannot assure you that a secondary market will develop or, if it does develop, that it will provide you with liquidity of investment or continue for the lives of the offered WI Certificates.
-The market value of the WI Certificates or other credit related market changes.
+The market value of the WI Certificates will fluctuate with changes in prevailing rates of interest, a change in the ratings of any WI Certificates or other credit related market changes.
 Consequently, the sale of the WI Certificates in any market that may develop may be at a discount from the related par value or purchase price.

 The Master Servicer, any Sub-Servicer, the Trustee, the Certificate Administrator or the Custodian May Have Difficulty Performing Under the Pooling and Servicing Agreement or a Related Sub-Servicing Agreement.
-The FREMF Trust relies on the ability of the master servicer of the Mortgages, any sub-servicer, the trustee, the certificate administrator and the custodian to perform their respective duties under the Pooling and Servicing Agreement or any related sub-servicing agreement.
-Any economic downturn or recession, whether resulting from COVID-19 or otherwise, may adversely affect the master servicer of the Mortgages or any sub-servicing agreement, including performance as it relates to the making of monthly payment advances or servicing advances or the ability to effectively service the Mortgages.
-Any economic downturn or recession may similarly adversely affect the ability of the trustee to make monthly payment advances in the event that the master servicer of the Mortgages fails to make such advances and the duties of the certificate administrator relating to securities administration.
+The FREMF Trust will rely on the ability of the master servicer of the Mortgages, any sub-servicer, the trustee, the certificate administrator and the custodian to perform their respective duties under the Pooling and Servicing Agreement or any related sub-servicing agreement.
+Any economic downturn or recession, may adversely affect the master servicer of the Mortgages or any sub-servicer's ability to perform its duties under the Pooling and Servicing Agreement or the related sub-servicing agreement, including performance as it relates to the making of monthly payment advances or servicing advances or the ability to effectively service the Mortgages.
+Any economic downturn or recession may similarly adversely affect the ability of the trustee, the certificate administrator and the custodian to perform their respective duties, including the duty of the trustee to make monthly payment advances in the event that the master servicer of the Mortgages fails to make such advances and the duties of the certificate administrator relating to securities administration.
 The performance of such parties may also be affected by future events that occur with respect to each such party.
 Any of the above-described factors may adversely affect the performance of the Mortgages or the performance of the WI Certificates.